hardik-dadhich/attendace/README.md

 # attendance
-Attendane is web application for our Club(Android Club) .
-Made in Django FrameWork Real time database with attendance mark feature.
+Attendance is web application for our Club(Android Club) .
+Made in Django FrameWork Real time database with attendance mark feature for Students.